 In some distracted-related accidents, your attorney may call upon an expert witness that specializes in gathering relevant evidence to testify if the defendant was distracted at the time of the accident.
 An expert witness is someone that provides the court with a professional interpretation of the evidence.
 An expert witness can help you win a case but you must also remember that the defendant may also have an expert witness of their own.

 Police Reports & Data From Traffic Cameras

-Many roads in Texas have traffic cameras that may have captured the at fault driver engaging in any distracting behaviors or using their cell phone at the time of the accident.
-Your attorney may be able to secure the footage from the traffic cameras to use in trial in order to prove the defendants distracted driving caused the accident.
+Many roads in Texas have traffic cameras that may have captured the at-fault driver engaging in any distracting behaviors or using their cell phone at the time of the accident.
+Your attorney may be able to secure the footage from the traffic cameras for use in a trial in order to prove the defendants distracted driving caused the accident.